 The Environmental Engineering Profession

-150−hour Combined Bachelor of Science in Civil Engineering & Master of Science in Environmental Engineering Curriculum Table
+150−hour Combined Bachelor of Science & Master of Environmental Engineering Curriculum Table

-To download a flow chart of the curriculum for the Combined Bachelor of Science in Civil Engineering and Master of Science in Environmental Engineering, click here.
+To download a flow chart of the curriculum for the Combined Bachelor of Science & Master of Environmental Engineering, click here.

 |MATH 2450, Calculus III||4||POLS 2302, American Public Policy||3|